 There are stool tests that you can order with trained health care practitioners or even direct-to-consumer options that look for patterns of bacteria found in the stool.
 This can be helpful to see if you have more or less of a particular type of bacteria to support diversity.
 These tests usually have you collect stool samples.

-How Can You Improve Your Gut Health?
+6 Ways How You Can Improve Gut Health

 Like any aspect of health, a balanced gut relies on a holistic approach to wellness, including sleep, stress management, diet, and exercise.
 Each of these habits could be an article on its own, but since diet is the main predictor, we will focus on what you can eat for a healthy gut.